Menu

 Usage - Skydiving

-The GoPro MAX 2 image quality and stitching is much better than the GoPro MAX.
-I feel this is the 360 camera to get this season over the DJI and Insta360.
-I really like the small formfactor and the design is more robust than the DJI OSMO360 with the lens covers.
+The GoPro MAX 2 image quality is much better than the GoPro MAX.
+I feel this is the 360 camera to get this season over the DJI and Insta360 for skydiving.
+The small formfactor makes it a winner over the X5 and the lens covers makes it more robust than the DJI OSMO360.

 As for 360 cameras, they're great for canopy shots, landings, and exits.
-Additionally, they are awesome for inside the formation provided you are touching people.
+Additionally, they are awesome for inside the formation provided you are right on top of people.

-As soon as you get about 10 feet away, the image quality is fairly grainy.
+As soon as you get about 8 feet away, the image quality is fairly grainy.
 These cameras are not a substitution for a primary camera, especially for outside video.
+If you are going to be part of the action, a 360 camera is a great tool.
+If you plan on shooting outside video, grab a standard camera.
+See GetHypoxic Highlights

-[Flying directly on top of them and video appears fairly zoomed-in]
+[Flying directly on top of them and video appears fairly zoomed-in Video]

 Design Wins